pamellaccar/pamellaccar/README.md

-- 👋 Hi, I’m @pamellaccar
+- 👋 Hi, I’m Pamella Carneiro!
 - 👀 I’m a chemist and master's student in physical-chemistry at UNICAMP (Brazil).
 I'm interested in theoretical chemistry and computational methods.
-My experience is with Molecular Dynamics, Docking and QSAR Studies.
+My experience is with Molecular Dynamics, QSAR Studies and molecular modelling.
 - 🌱 I’m currently learning Julia and Python for biomolecules analysis.
 - I'm on twitter @pamellachem and e-mail pamellaccarneiro@gmail.com.